luke-beep/shell-config/README.md

 > [!NOTE]
 > The actual command is `Get-ShellTips`, but you can also use the alias `tips` to run the command.
 The tips are located in the [`tips.md`](/configs/pwsh/tips.md) file.

+### 📚 Customization

+The profile is designed to be customizable.
+You can customize the profile by using the `profile` command.
+This will open a new immersive window with a profile template.
+You can then use the available options to customize your profile.
+When you're done, simply restart your shell and the changes will be applied.

+> [!NOTE]
+> The guide to customizing your profile can be found [here](./docs/customizing.md).

 ### 🤝 Contributing